API Documentation

 radvel(elem, t, M_planet)

-Get the radial velocity [m/s] of the primary along the line of sight at the time t
+Get the absolute radial velocity [m/s] of the primary long the line of sight (positive meaning moving away) at the time t

 [days].
 The units of M_planet